 - Telephone calls

 - Letters via email

-If you are permitted to visit one of our Centre’s, we ask that you follow strict hand hygiene and respiratory etiquette protocols, and maintain physical distancing of at least 1.5m, even when visiting in residents’ rooms.
+When visiting our Centres, we ask that you follow strict hand hygiene and respiratory etiquette protocols, and maintain physical distancing of at least 1.5m, even when visiting in residents’ rooms.
 We also ask that you visit with your loved one only and do not physically interact with other residents or visitors.